 2.)
 Unofficial Class Search

-This Web version of the schedule of classes reflects day-old course enrollment totals, open/closed status, and seat availability, Please note: This version reflects "yesterday's data."
+This HTML web version of the schedule of classes reflects day-old course enrollment totals, open/closed status, and seat availability, Please note: This version reflects "yesterday's data."
 Textbook information is very limited in this version.

 3.)
 Unofficial PDF Copy of Class Schedule

 Provided primarily for administrators who need to review or print an entire department's course listing, this PDF version of the schedule of classes reflects day-old course enrollment totals, open/closed status, and seat availability, Please note: This version reflects "yesterday's data."
 Textbook information is very limited in this version.